Showing posts with label Holidays. Show all posts

 • Veggies

-You can use one board or several boards or just use plates and platters.
+You can use one board, several boards, or just plates and platters.
 To me, it is all bout the food.

-Charcuterie boards are very popular around the Holidays but are perfect for any party or family gathering where you need to have some delicious appetizers.
+Charcuterie boards are very popular around the holidays, but are perfect for any party or family gathering where you need delicious appetizers.

 These Charcuterie Boards are a perfect Gift Idea